New to gardening? Our garden maintenance checklist will help you keep on top of the monthly jobs you need to do.

 Period Living is the UK's best-selling period homes magazine.
 Get inspiration, ideas and advice straight to your door every month with a subscription (opens in new tab).

 Helping to define the shape and feel of a garden, paths are formed from a variety of materials including slate, shingle, pebbles, bricks and stone, which mellow beautifully with age.
 The bonding or laying patterns of these materials often reflect traditional styles, and granite setts are sometimes laid in fan formation.

-- Remove moss that is making a path slippery
+- Remove moss and mud that is making a path slippery;

 - Repoint walls with lime mortar